microsoft/FluidFramework/api-report/runtime-definitions.api.md

     // (undocumented)
     generateCompressedId(): number;
     getAllIdsFromLocalSession(): IterableIterator<SessionSpaceCompressedId>;
-    // Warning: (ae-forgotten-export) The symbol "SessionSpaceCompressedId" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "OpSpaceCompressedId" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     normalizeToOpSpace(id: SessionSpaceCompressedId): OpSpaceCompressedId;
-    // Warning: (ae-forgotten-export) The symbol "SessionId" needs to be exported by the entry point index.d.ts normalizeToSessionSpace(id: OpSpaceCompressedId, originSessionId: SessionId): SessionSpaceCompressedId;
+    normalizeToSessionSpace(id: OpSpaceCompressedId, originSessionId: SessionId): SessionSpaceCompressedId;
-    // Warning: (ae-forgotten-export) The symbol "FinalCompressedId" needs to be exported by the entry point index.d.ts normalizeToSessionSpace(id: FinalCompressedId): SessionSpaceCompressedId;
+    normalizeToSessionSpace(id: FinalCompressedId): SessionSpaceCompressedId;
     // (undocumented)
     normalizeToSessionSpace(id: OpSpaceCompressedId, sessionIdIfLocal?: SessionId): SessionSpaceCompressedId;